blockchain-certificates/cert-tools/README.md

 ```

 #### About

-create a certificate template based on config.py.
+Creates a certificate template populated with the setting you provide in the conf.ini file.
+This will not contain recipient-specific data; such fields will be populated with merge tags.

 You can specify additional global fields (fields that apply for every certificate in the batch) and additional per-recipient fields (fields that you will specify per-recipient).

 additional_global_fields:  For each additional global field, you must indicate: